-MAT (Millers Analogies Test): U-code only: 4853.
+MAT (Millers Analogies Test): The MAT U-code is: 4853.
 MAT scores are sent to the admissions office.
 Students must contact admissions and have the scores sent to the MPP office.

 LSAT: Email pdf results to the MPP program manager.

 GMAT: The GMAT U-code is: 4853.
 Contact the Business School at 801-585-7366 to forward scores to the MPP Office BLG 73, Room 237.

-Also Required for International Students -TOEFL: Students for whom English is a second language.
-We require a TOEFL pBT score of 583 on paper-based exam, 92-93 on the computer-based TOEFL iBT is required, or 7.0 on the IELTS.
-Read more about this on The University of Utah International Graduate Student Admission web page.
+Also Required for International Students -TOEFL: Students for whom English is a second language must submit a TOEFL pBT score with at least 583 on the paper-based exam, a 92-93 on the computer-based TOEFL iBT, or 7.0 on the IELTS in addition to their entrance exam.
+To learn more visit University of Utah's International Graduate Student Admission's webpage.

-NOTE: the MPP admissions committee looks at percentile ranks in each category of the test, rather than raw test scores and does not prefer one test over another.
-There is no minimum test score requirement to apply, however, it is preferred that applicants receive a 50th percentile or above in all assessed categories of a test.
+The MPP admissions committee does not prefer one test over another, and looks at percentile ranks in each category of the test rather than raw test scores.
+There is no minimum test score requirement to apply; however, it is preferred applicants receive a 50th percentile or above in all assessed categories of a test.

-Please contact the University Testing Center for assistance with preparation advice and scheduling tests.
+Please contact the University Testing Center for assistance with preparation and scheduling tests.

 Statement of Purpose